walczakw/p1-brilliant-vision/README.md

 - __The Footer__

+  - The footer section includes the phone number for the Brilliant Vision.
-  - The footer section includes links to the relevant social media sites for Love Running.
-The links will open to a new tab to allow easy navigation for the user.
+  - The footer section also includes links to the relevant social media sites for the Brilliant Vision.
+The links will open in a new tab to allow easy navigation for the user.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - The footer is valuable to the user as it encourages them to keep connected via social media.

 ![Footer](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/docs-images/website-screenshots/footer.png)

 - __Gallery__

-  - The gallery will provide the user with supporting images to see what the meet ups look like.
+  - The gallery section displays a selection of images of glasses and sunglasses to catch the user's attention.
-  - This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.
+  - This section is valuable to the user as they will be able to see the latest offer.

 ![Gallery](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/docs-images/website-screenshots/gallery.png)

 - __Location Page__

+  - This section displays business address, phone number, email, opening times and a google map.
-  - This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
+  - This section will benefit users who want to quickly check where the Brilliant Vision is located and what the latest business hours or contact details are.
-  - This section will be updated as these times change to keep the user up to date.

 ![Location](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/docs-images/website-screenshots/location.png)